 - Water deeply and infrequently.

-- Avoid late afternoon, evening, and light, frequent irrigation which extend periods of leaf wetness.
+- Avoid late afternoon, evening, and light, frequent irrigation which extended periods of leaf wetness.

 - Prune trees and shrubs to improve air circulation and increase light penetration.